allenbo/libgdrive/README.md

 FilePatchRequest patch = service.files().Patch(file_id, &file);
 GFile updated_file = patch.execute();
 ```
-For other operations, please check out fileservice.hpp for more information.
+For other operations, please check out include/gdrive/service/files.hpp for more information.

+## Support
+* All file operations except watch are covered
+* About operations are all covered
+* All change operations except watch are covered
+* Child operations are all covered
+* Parent operations are all covered
+* Permission operations are all covered
+* Revision operations are all covered
+* App operation are all covered
+* Comment operation are all covered
+* Reply operation are all covered

 ## TODO
-* Add operations for other components like parents, permissions, channels and so on.
+* Write samples for all covered operations
+* Implemente gzip compression when transferring data
 * Throw exceptions when failures.
-* Implemente gzip compression when transferring data